Highlights From the August 2017 Farm Income Forecast

-Farm asset values are forecast to decline by 1.1 percent in 2017, and farm debt is forecast to increase by 5.2 percent.
-Farm sector equity, the net measure of assets and debt, is forecast down by $51.2 billion (2.1 percent) in 2017.
-The decline in assets reflects a 0.3-percent drop in the value of farm real estate, as well as declines in the remaining categories.
-The rise in farm debt is driven by higher real estate debt (up 7.3 percent).
-Financial liquidity measures, including working capital, are forecast to weaken in 2017, as are solvency measures such as the debt-to-asset ratio.
-The debt-to-asset measure is now above its average over the previous ten years.
+Farm asset values are forecast to increase by 4.0 percent in 2017, and farm debt is forecast to increase by 4.4 percent.
+Farm sector equity, the net measure of assets and debt, is forecast up by $101.8 billion (3.9 percent) in 2017.
+The increase in assets reflects a 4.6-percent rise in the value of farm real estate.
+The rise in farm debt is driven by higher real estate debt (up 7.5 percent).

-Median Income of Farm Operator Households Expected to Rise 3 Percent in 2017
+Median Income of Farm Operator Households Expected To Remain Level in 2017

-The median income of U.S. farm households increased steadily over 2010-14, reaching an estimated $81,637 in 2014.
-After dipping in 2015 to $76,735, median household income is forecast to rise over the next 2 years, reaching an expected $79,733 in 2017.
-Median farm income earned by farm households is estimated to be -$765 in 2015 and forecast to drop to -$1,328 in 2016 and -1,437 in 2017.
-In recent years, slightly more than half of farm households have lost money on their farming operations each year; most of these households earn positive off-farm income—median off-farm income is forecast to increase 6.7 percent over the next 2 years, from $67,500 in 2015 to $72,022 in 2017.
+The total median income of U.S. farm households increased steadily over 2010-14, reaching an estimated $81,637 in 2014.
+Median household income, which fell 6 percent in 2015, is forecast to remain level at $76,831 in 2017.
+Median farm income earned by farm households in 2016 is estimated to be negative at -$940 and forecast to dip slightly (to -$1,325) in 2017.
+In recent years, slightly more than half of farm households have lost money on their farming operations each year.
+Most of these households earn positive off-farm income—and median off-farm income is forecast to increase 2.3 percent next year, from $66,468 in 2016 to $67,969 in 2017.
 (Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.)

 - Farm Sector Income and Finances for a discussion of the full farm sector income forecast